wrench-project/wrench/doc/wrench_101.md

 # Blueprint for a WRENCH-based simulator #         {#wrench-101-simulator-blueprint}

-Let's dive down into more details.
 Here are the steps that a WRENCH-based simulator typically follows:

 -# **Create and initialize a simulation** -- In WRENCH, a user simulation is defined via the `wrench::Simulation` class.
 And instance of this class must be created, and the `wrench::Simulation::init(int *, char **)` method is called to initialize the simulation (and parse WRENCH-specific